ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/pages/05-read-alignment-and-counts-tijs.md

 Running STAR to align ( or map ) the reads and optionaly filter and sort them.

-In contrast to most apps or programms, STAR does not have a help function. running STAR -h or STAR --help will result in a n error.
+In contrast to most atools, STAR does not have a help function. running STAR -h or STAR --help will result in an error.
 For information on what arguments to use you can or need to use have a look at the
 [STAR manual.](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf).

-Here are some examples of comman used arguments.
+Here are some examples of common used arguments.

 | argument   | meaning |
 | ------- | ---------- |